Best Way to Clean Ears

-As audiologists, we’ve encountered numerous misconceptions about the proper way to clean ears.
+As audiologists, we encounter numerous misconceptions about the proper way to clean ears.
 Many people resort to using cotton swabs or other makeshift tools in an attempt to remove earwax, often unaware of the potential risks they pose to their ear health.

-In this guide, we’ll shed light on the best practices for ear cleaning and emphasize the importance of seeking professional help from an audiologist for safe and effective ear care.
+In this guide, we’ll shed light on the best practices for ear cleaning and emphasize the importance of seeking professional help from an audiologist for safe ear cleaning when needed.

 If you need to see an audiologist in North Carolina, please visit us at Carolina Hearing Doctors.
-We provide a wide range of hearing care services, from hearing tests to hearing aids.
+We provide a wide range of hearing care services, from ear cleaning to ear examinations, hearing tests, and hearing aids.

 The Logic Behind Ear Wax

-Before delving into the cleaning methods, it’s important to understand the role of earwax (cerumen) in ear health.
+Before delving into the cleaning methods let’s understand the role of ear wax (cerumen) in ear health.
 Contrary to popular belief, earwax isn’t a dirty substance that needs frequent removal.
+Cerumen is actually a waxy oil that is unique to the ear canal and is part of a healthy ear.

-In fact, it plays a vital role in protecting the ear canal by trapping dust, debris, and bacteria, thus preventing them from reaching the delicate structures of the inner ear.
-Additionally, earwax lubricates the ear canal, preventing dryness and irritation.
+In fact, it plays a vital role in protecting the ear canal by trapping dust, debris, and bacteria, thus preventing them from reaching the delicate structure of the eardrum.
+Additionally, ear wax lubricates the ear canal, preventing dryness and irritation.

-Using cotton swabs, bobby pins, or other objects to clean the ears is a common practice, but it’s highly discouraged by healthcare professionals, including audiologists.
-These objects can push earwax deeper into the ear canal, leading to impaction, discomfort, and even injury to the ear canal or eardrum.
+Using cotton swabs, bobby pins, or other objects to clean the ears is a common practice, but it’s highly discouraged by ear professionals.
+These objects can push earwax deeper into the ear canal, leading to impaction, discomfort, ringing, and even pressure injury to the eardrum.
 Moreover, aggressive cleaning can disrupt the natural pH balance of the ear, making it more susceptible to infections.

 Best Way to Clean Ears: Should You Clean Your Ears?